 Meet Current Community Partners at PSU

 Identify one of PSU’s existing community partners whose goals align with your course.
-Some opportunities to expand or deepen partnerships include the collaborations between Latino Network and PSU’s capstone program or Latine Futures initiative.
+You can begin looking for opportunities to expand or deepen partnerships by reviewing current partners on the following PSU pages:

 Take time to understand potential partners’ contexts, including their history, goals, and collaborators, while sharing key information about PSU’s academic structure to lay the groundwork for a successful and sustained partnership.